-Yet, research shows that 'overall experience' is the most important factor when it comes to choosing to eat in one restaurant over another.* This supports the idea the successful operators should really be looking to boost quality in every aspect of their business.
-From ingredients to menus, front of house service to facilities, making real quality improvements impresses guests and contributes to the fantastic experience they are looking for.
+Yet, research shows that 'overall experience' is the most important factor when it comes to choosing to eat in one restaurant over another.* This research supports the idea that successful operators should be looking to boost quality in every aspect of their business.
+From ingredients to menus, front-of-house service and kitchen management to their facilities restaurant menu ideas, making quality improvements will not only impress guests but also contribute to the overall experience that they are looking for.

 Economic American Express

-The increasing success of restaurants that pride themselves on fresh, natural ingredients.
+The increasing successes of restaurants that pride themselves on fresh, natural ingredients are becoming more prevalent.

-On menus Fresh labelling has increased, and we expect menus in the future to feature heavily with fresh foods, locally named producers and artisan ingredients.
+The labelling of ’fresh’ ingredients on menus has increased, and, as a result, we expect all menus to feature heavily with fresh foods, locally named producers and artisan ingredients.

 The consumer’s desire for a dining experience can be seen at the top end of the market, right through to the successful commercial operations where the consumer watches their meal cooked fresh in front of them.